 To encourage employee participation in the referral program, you need to promote it regularly and consistently.
 Highlight the benefits of referring candidates and remind employees of the incentives they can earn.
 You can also create promotional materials, such as posters or flyers, and display them in common areas or break rooms.

 The first thing you should do once your referral campaign is live is to send out a company-wide notification informing all employees about the campaign and encourage them to refer.

-To track your referral campaign effectively, you need to monitor its performance.
+When you start to get referrals, you need to track your referral program effectively by monitoring its performance.
 Here are some of the metrics you need to keep an eye on

-You will also need to track all of these things to you can stay on top of issuing rewards and incentives (depending on the type of campaign) to people who have successfully referred their friends.
+You will also need to track all of these things so you can stay on top of issuing rewards and incentives (depending on the type of campaign) to your employees who have successfully referred their friends.

 Here are some examples of successful employee referral programs:

 Google has one of the most well-known employee referral programs.
 They offer a generous cash reward to employees who refer successful candidates.
 They also provide regular updates on the status of referrals, keeping employees engaged and informed throughout the process.